Salwa Al Katrib: Biography

 Salwa Al Katrib was born on 17 September 1953 in Tripoli, Lebanon, to a family of musicians, her father being the musician Saliba Al Katrib.
 Her talent was discovered by Lebanese playwright and theater director Romeo Lahoud.

 Salwa's was first cast by Lahoud in a play called "Singof Singof" with former Miss Universe Georgina Rizk and singer Tony Hanna in 1975.
 She won many awards during her career.
 Subsequently, in 1975 Said Akl awarded Katrib for her acting and singing abilities.
 She played in 12 musicals under the direction of Romeo Lahoud: "Bint el Jabal" with Antoine Kerbage in 1977, then with Melhem Barakat in "Amira Zmorrod".
 In 1979, she sang with Elie Choueri in "Oxygene".
 In 1980, she played "Yasmine" with Abdo Yaghi.
 In 1982, she was "Superstar" with Alec Khalaf.
 In 1983, she played in "Hikayat Amal" with Ghassan Saliba and Elias Elias.

 Simone Marouani, the artistic director of the French singer Serge Lama proposed to Salwa to become an international star in France and the US.
 Salwa came to the attention of Simone through a TV show aired on the French national television channel TF1.
 Simone proposed to meet in Casino du Liban in September 1984 after Lama's concert there.
 Salwa was represented by her husband Nahi and Romeo her brother-in-law.
-The two men were enthusatic about the deal but they were met with Salwa's refusal because she didn't want to leave her young daughter Aline.
+The two men were enthusiastic about the deal but they were met with Salwa's refusal because she didn't want to leave her young daughter Aline.
 In 1985, she was the star on "Al Hilm el Talett", and she performed at the festival of Bosra in Syria, and at the festival of Timgad in Algeria.
 She sang more than 150 songs composed by Romeo Lahoud, Zaki Nassif, Toufic Bacha, Elie Choueri, Elias Rahbani and Melhem Barakat.
 In 1986 Romeo traveled to Paris, met with the Marouanis and returned with five-year contract which Salwa also refused.